emplify-software/statamic-cookie-dialog/README.md

 php artisan vendor:publish --tag=statamic-cookie-dialog
 ```

+## ⭐️ Pro Version

+You can buy the pro version of this addon on the [Statamic Marketplace](https://statamic.com/addons/emplify-software/cookie-dialog).
+When the pro version is enabled, the [attribution link to emplify software GmbH](#-license) will be hidden.

 ## 💡 How to Use

 To enable the cookie dialog for all pages, put the following tag anywhere in your `layout.antlers.html` file: